dodona-edu/universal-judge/README.md

   -v, --verbose         Include verbose logs.
 It is recommended to also use -o in this case.
 ```

-If you want to evaluate the wrong submission, you'll need to adjust the configuration.
+Adjust the configuration file if you want to evaluate the wrong submission.

-There are some other useful commands:
+Here are some more useful features of TESTed:

 ```bash
 # Prints the JSON Schema of the test suite format